Renewal Christian Centre

 Renewal Christian Centre is a large family church established and primarily based in Solihull, England.
 The church belongs to the Free Methodist Church of Great Britain.

-The congregation was founded in 1972 and has grown to over 2,000 weekly attendees.
+The congregation was founded in 1972 and has grown to over 800 weekly attendees.

-The church also operates and has additional facilities throughout the West Midlands, with services also taking place in Stratford-Upon-Avon, Chelmsley Wood and Wroxall.
+The church also operates and has additional facilities throughout the West Midlands, with gatherings also taking place in Stratford-Upon-Avon and Chelmsley Wood.

 Facilities

-The church's main base is in Solihull, West Midlands, but it also operates and has facilities in Stratford-Upon-Avon, Chelmsley Wood and Wroxall.
+The church's main base is in Solihull, West Midlands, but it also operates and has facilities in Stratford-Upon-Avon and Chelmsley Wood.

 Solihull

-The church holds two services on a Sunday at 10am and 12pm.
-It runs many community activities throughout the week, as well as having a large children's and youth ministry.
-The Renewal Family Centre was opened in 2008 and offers a coffee shop and facilities for a range of community activities.
+The church holds gatherings on a Sunday at 10am and 6pm.
+It runs many community activities throughout the week, as well as having large children's and youth ministries.
+The Renewal Community Hub was opened in 2008 and has facilities for a range of community activities.

 Stratford-Upon-Avon

-The church holds one service on a Sunday at 10.30am and meets at Stratford-Upon-Avon College.
+The church holds one gathering on a Sunday at 10am and meets at Bridgetown Primary School.

 Chelmsley Wood

 The church was given a permanent building on Walnut Close, Chelmsley Wood.
 This building was eventually knocked down and rebuilt into a brand new family centre, opening its doors in October 2016.
-The church holds one service on a Sunday at 11am.
+The church holds one gathering on a Sunday at 11am.
 It also offers a coffee shop and facilities for a range of community activities throughout the week.

-Wroxall

-The church meets every Sunday at 4pm for a traditional service at Wren's Cathedral on the Wroxall Abbey Estate.
-On the first Sunday of the month a short communion service is held at 3:30pm before the main service.